ts33kr/granite/README.md

 application development, where the user interface is expressed as and interacted with in terms of widgets and events.
 Flames takes this approach further and improves on it in many different ways.
+One of the major features is the architecture that implements the very specific way of structuring the logic and UI/UX as well as their interactions between themselves in your application code.

 ## How is This Working
 All of the client side is being handled by the interpreter that